enewe101/cluster-func/README.md

 Because each subjob script is a valid shell script, you can manually run them on separate machines in case they aren't part of a cluster that uses `qsub`.
+Just leave off the `--queue` option, and the scripts will be created but not enqueued using `qsub`.
+This is also a good way to test run one of the subjobs before submitting it.

 To divide the work properly, it's important that your argument iterable yields the same arguments in the same order on each machine.
-If you can't or don't want write your iterator that way, see **How work is divided** for other options.
+If you can't or don't want write your iterable that way, see **How work is divided** for other options.

-If you want to test-run one of the subjobs before submitting them, just just leave off the `--queue` option, and the scripts will be created but not enqueued.

 By default subjob scripts are written to the current working directory.
 When the job runs, the stdout and stderr will be written to that directory, in files